fmauffrey/NanoPlasm/README.md

 # NanoPlasm
 v1.0

-NanoPlasm is a specialized workflow designed for the purpose of assembling, typing, and analyzing plasmid sequences using long reads such as Nanopore or PacBio, as well as a combination of long and short reads.
+NanoPlasm is a workflow designed for the purpose of assembling, typing, and analyzing plasmid sequences using Nanopore long reads, as well as a combination of long and short reads.
 To ensure reliability, reproducibility, and optimization in the analysis process, NanoPlasm harnesses the power of the Snakemake workflow framework.

-The tool is still under development.

 ## Workflow overview